coursesAM/APL405/README.md

 |**Attendance** | 5 |
 |**Total**      | 100|

-## Attendance in Lectures and Practicals
-Students are highly encouraged to attend all classes.
-They have to attend the classes and practicals to receive a 5-point attendance score which includes both attendance for class as well as practicals.
-Class attendance will be taken **via Timble**.
-Attendance in practicals will be taken by TAs.
-Please mark yourself **IN and OUT** for each class.
-In case of unavoidable absence, such as illness, please send an appropriate email **within a week before/after absence** with email subject specifying the subject code APL 405. <br>

-**If lecture attendance is below 75%, one grade would be lowered.**
+- Students are highly encouraged to attend all classes, but there is no marks on lecture attendance. **You still have to mark your attendance on Timble.
+If lecture attendance is below 75%, one grade would be lowered.**
+- Practicals are to be completed and submitted by the end of the week they are given.
+60% marks for each practical would be given at the end of the practical session and 40% marks would be given
+- Homeworks must be submitted within a week of posting.
+A penalty of 50% of the mark of the respective homework would be deducted if submitted after the deadline.
+Any submissions two days after the deadline would not be accepted.

+****